Code-Institute-Submissions/nissan-skyline-r34-gt-r/README.md

   2. Google Fonts:

-  o Google fonts were used to import the 'Carme' font and 'Racing Sans One" fonts into the style.css file - Carme is used for text and the menus and Racing Sans One for the headings (this combination of styles was used throughout the project).
+  o Google fonts were used to import the "Carme" and "Racing Sans One" fonts into the style.css file - Carme is used for text and the menus and Racing Sans One for the headings (this combination of styles was used throughout the project).

   3. Font Awesome: